google/WebFundamentals/src/content/en/fundamentals/design-and-ux/typography/variable-fonts/index.md

 ## Variable fonts performance gains
 OpenType variable fonts allow us to store multiple variations of a type family into a single font file.
 [Monotype](https://goo.gl/9gonHT){: .external}
-ran an experiment by combinings 12 input fonts to generate eight weights, across three widths, across both the Italic and Roman postures which lead to 48 individual typeface styles stored in a single font file.
+ran an experiment by combining 12 input fonts to generate eight weights, across three widths, across both the Italic and Roman postures which lead to 48 individual typeface styles stored in a single font file.
 They then compared the performance of loading individual font files and